Stremio/stremio-shell/README.md

 Please, refer to [DEBIAN.md](https://github.com/Stremio/stremio-shell/blob/master/DEBIAN.md) for a detailed explanation of how to build the latest Stremio in Debian.

+### Build instructions for Ubuntu

+Please, refer to [UBUNTU.md](UBUNTU.md) for current Ubuntu build, install, and desktop-integration instructions.

 ### Build instructions for OpenSuseLeap 15.0

 Please, refer to [OpenSuseLeap.md](https://github.com/Stremio/stremio-shell/blob/master/OpenSuseLeap.md) for a detailed explanation of how to build the latest Stremio in OpenSuseLeap 15.0